'He [Neil Armstrong] didn't know what he was talking about!' – Ed Mitchell

 Aulis Online, November 2012

 Reading David Orbell’s description of his exchange with Ed Mitchell led us to consult Neil Armstrong's authorised biography First Man by James Hansen.
-I had previously realised that this book has an interesting layout.
-Checking Orbell’s information on Armstrong’s astronomical training I found the following on page 238:
+We had previously realised that this book has an interesting layout.
+Checking Orbell’s information on Armstrong’s astronomical training we found the following on page 238:

 The Apollo flights with their improved computer capabilities required crew members to have a “good visual representation” to perform sextant sightings and navigational computations involving all thirty-six stars being used as the basis for NASA’s celestial navigational system.